Here are 10 key tools that helped me have a holistic and natural pregnancy… and ultimately deliver my baby girl without any drugs or interventions.

 - And third, my husband was home more and I wasn’t working in Corporate America (yoga pants, here I come!)

-I’m also incredibly grateful that my tests, blood work, blood pressure, and ultrasound all came back with no issues or abnormalities.
+I was also incredibly grateful that my tests, blood work, blood pressure, and ultrasound all came back with no issues or abnormalities.
 Thank you God!

-Overall, I found some really helpful tools that allowed me manage my natural pregnancy well, including these.
+Overall, I found some really helpful tools that allowed me manage my natural pregnancy well, including these. (check out my postpartum recovery essentials too)

 Tools that helped me have a natural pregnancy